 Relationships with these Realtors can be very valuable.

 Pro Tip: You have to follow through when doing deals this way.
 When working with listing agents like this, do what you say you’re going to do – and you both can continue to profit from your working relationship.
 If you don’t follow through – they’ll cut you loose and never work with you again.

 Your next step is to pull comps to know what the house would be worth after repairs are made.
 In other words, you need to determine the After Repair Value (ARV).

-Personally, I use the comps tool that’s built into iFlip Real Estate– my business automation CRM (and it works great for determining the ARV)!
+Personally, I use the custom comps tool that you can access through iFlip Real Estate– my business automation CRM (and it works great for determining the ARV)!
 Click here to try it out risk free if you haven’t yet.

 Where else can you get comps?

 - Your Realtor – with access to the MLS